jsoysouvanh/Refureku/README.md

 # Refureku
 [![Build Status](https://travis-ci.com/jsoysouvanh/Refureku.svg?branch=master)](https://travis-ci.com/jsoysouvanh/Refureku)

 ## Presentation
-Refureku is a powerful customizable C++ reflection library based on libclang.
+Refureku is a powerful customizable C++17 reflection library based on libclang.
 It allows you to retrieve information on classes/structs, fields, methods and enums at runtime.

 It is basically made of two parts:
 - The metadata parser and generator, which will parse C++ source code and generate metadata, which will be injected back into source code using macros.
 This tool can either be built as a standalone executable or embeded in a program (for example a game engine) depending on your needs.
 Last but not least, it is highly customizable (see the Customization section).
-- The actual library which contain the framwork classes to access and manipulate reflected data at runtime.
+- The actual library which contain the framework classes to access and manipulate reflected data at runtime.

 ## Features
 - Reflect classes, structs, enums, member methods (static or not) and member fields (static or not)